About Static IP Addresses: Get Your Free Static IP Addresses

 How do I get my Free Static IP Address

-To set-up, just visit Freeola Broadband to sign-up.
-You can try our Unlimited ADS2+ Broadband package for free for the first month and you'll also receive a host of other free benefits!
-There are no migration fees so it's easy to move from your existing internet service provider to Freeola.
+To get started, just visit our cheap broadband deals page to sign-up.
+You can try our Unlimited ADS2+ Broadband package for free for the first month or benefit from superfast speeds with our Fibre Broadband.
+You'll also receive a host of other benefits with our free unlimited services!
+There are no migration fees so it's easy to switch from your existing internet service provider to Freeola.
 It's the best move you'll ever make!